LinkedInLearning/intermediate-jenkins-3978673/ch5_securing_jenkins/05_01_secure_jenkins_with_user_accounts/README.md

 | [Permissions](https://www.jenkins.io/doc/book/security/permissions/) | An overview of permissions in the Jenkins system |
 | [Disable Access Control](https://www.jenkins.io/doc/book/security/access-control/disable/) | ⚠️ **Steps to take if you get locked out!** ⚠️|

-## Configure Matrix-Based Security in Jenkins
+## Lab: Configure Matrix-Based Security in Jenkins

 In this lab, you’ll configure Jenkins security using **matrix-based authorization**.
 You’ll create a non-admin user, assign permissions explicitly, and verify how those permissions affect what the user can see and do in the Jenkins interface.